 Fig.4.
 Post-burn keloid scars

-Keloid scars or keloids exceed the size of initial wound significantly.
+Keloids significantly exceed the size of the original wound.
 Keloids after piersing is the main reason to occur in the ears region.
 By a keloid is observed massive proliferation of connective tissue in the areas of burns, wounds, post-acne (acne keloid scars) and post-surgery injuries.
-Collagen fibres in keloid scars are located chaotically and node-like, resembling a fingerprint (Fig.4.)
-Despite their age, keloids can be active (growing) and inactive (stabilized).
+Collagen fibres in keloid scars are located chaotically and node-like, resembling a fingerprint (Fig.4) Despite their age, keloids can be active (growing) and inactive (stabilized).
 An active keloid scar grows and causes pain, itching, numbness, emotional distress, and looks like a strained red scar, often with a bluish tint.
 Inactive keloid is not growing and does not bother the bearer from the subjective perspective, has a pink colouring or the one close to the colour of normal skin.
-Keloids are typically localized in the regions of ear lobe, decollate (chest), shoulders and back (removal keloid and hypertrophic scar)
+Keloids are typically localized in the regions of ear lobe, decollate (chest), shoulders and back (Hypertrophic scars and keloids before and after treatment).